SonyCSLParis/vqcpc-bach/docs/index.md

 In particular, it is particularly well-suited for generating variations of a given input chorale.
 Our experiments can be reproduced using the following repository: [https://github.com/SonyCSLParis/vqcpc-bach](https://github.com/SonyCSLParis/vqcpc-bac)

+The results of our experiments are presented in the following sections
   * [Clusters](#clusters)
   * [Examples in the paper](#examples-in-the-paper)
   * [Variations of a source piece](#variations-of-a-source-piece)